Unsupervised Movement Detection in Indoor Positioning Systems of Production Halls: Conclusion

 \section{Conclusion}

-The usage of indoor positioning systems in production and logistics context gets more and more popular.
-While the systems are developed further and produce more valuable but complex data, their analysis gets more challenging.
+While IPS are developed further and produce more valuable but complex data, their analysis gets more challenging.
 We proposed an approach to reliably detect movement and to analyze the movement structure in the production hall.
 To do so, we aimed to distinguish between events, which represent actual movements and events that were undesirably sent due to disrupting factors.
-Our proposed algorithms are handily applicable due to their unsupervised techniques and are able to handle various system accuracies and intensities of noise.
-Since we use a distance-based as well as a time-based criterion simultaneously, we achieve a reliable classification which can be further applied to user-defined query regions in the production hall.
+Our proposed procedure is directly applicable, enables the handling of various system accuracies and intensities of noise and is particularly designed to handle the challenges of IPS in production halls including noise type SLEEP.
+Since we use a distance-based as well as a time-based criterion separately, we achieve a flexible classification which can be further applied to user-defined query regions in the production hall.
 This not only helps for a more efficient usage of the positioning system, but also for a better understanding of the own processes and the detection of anomalies in particular regions of the production hall.
-Furthermore, we proposed to summarize the results in a grid structure which enables us to generate a layout map of the production hall with the sole usage of the output data of the indoor positioning system.
+Furthermore, we proposed to summarize the results with visual analytics in a grid structure which enables us to generate a layout map of the production hall with the sole usage of the raw IPS data.
 For future researches, our results can e.g.~be used for continuous updates of the map of the underlying production hall or for the preparation of a semi-supervised technique to comprehensively analyze the causes of a rather bad performance in problematic areas.